UNITE: Unistellar Network Investigating TESS Exoplanets

 Use your telescope to confirm the existence of newly discovered worlds

-Join professional astronomers and participate in discovering and characterizing some of the most interesting exoplanets in our galaxy!
+Join the worldwide Unistellar Network of citizen scientists and professional astronomers to discover and characterize some of the most interesting exoplanets in our galaxy!

 Featured Results: TOI 1812.01